If you are a public sector employee in Michigan, please click here.

 Second, under the NLRA, workers who are nonmembers have a right to object to paying full union dues and to pay a reduced union fee.
 The U.S. Supreme Court in Communication Workers v.
 Beck, 487 U.S. 735 (1988), a lawsuit won by Foundation attorneys, ruled that the most that objecting nonmembers can be required to pay is an “agency fee” that equals their share of what the union can prove is its costs of collective bargaining, contract administration, and grievance adjustment with their employer.
 Except in extraordinary cases, that fee is less than the full dues amount.
 More information about a worker’s right to pay reduced union fee can be found here: How do I cut off the use of my dues for politics and other nonbargaining activities?

-Fifth, workers have a right to “deauthorize” a union from imposing forced fee requirements.
-The NLRA allows workers to call for a deauthorization election to determine whether a majority of workers in a bargaining unit wish to rescind a forced fee agreement and allow workers to choose individually whether or not to pay union dues.
+First, workers have a right to “deauthorize” a union from imposing forced fee requirements.
+The NLRA allows workers to call for a deauthorization election to determine whether a majority of workers in a bargaining unit wish to rescind a forced fee agreement.
+If a majority of workers in a unit vote against the forced fee requirement, the requirement is nullified and workers regain the right to choose whether to pay union dues or fees.
 More information about deauthorization elections can be found here: Deauthorization Election

 More information about all of these rights can be found here: About Your Legal Rights: Private Sector Employee